YES Is The Answer For Brokers & Advisors

 YES Yacht Executive Solutions not only serves the long term interests of yacht owners, but also compliments the current advisory team: attorneys, CPAs, wealth managers and yacht brokers as well.

-Happy satisfied yacht owners that really don't worry about any adverse economic consequences of owning a yacht should result in more yachts purchased, larger more expensive yachts being purchased, which means more commissions paid to yacht brokers, and thus wealthier yacht brokers.
+Happy satisfied yacht owners that don't worry about any adverse economic consequences of owning a yacht should result in more yachts purchased, larger more expensive yachts being purchased, which means more commissions paid to yacht brokers, and a healthier yachting industry.